-NDB Cluster 7.3 and later also provides support for applications
+NDB Cluster 8.0 also provides support for applications written using

 This Guide includes concepts, terminology, class and function

 references, practical examples, common problems, and tips for using